-Successful bidders are granted a work bid exploration permit, a six-year title that can be renewed for a further two periods of 5 years.
+Successful bidders are granted a work bid exploration permit: a 6-year title that can usually be renewed for a further two periods of 5 years.
 Acreage release areas that are 1 graticular block in size cannot be renewed for a further permit term.

 Before a petroleum exploration permit holder can carry out activities in their approved work program, they must submit to NOPSEMA: